hpgavin/multivarious/README.md

 # installation

-* install multivarious using git (for example, in a Code folder on your Desktop)
+* install multivarious using git (for example, in a Code folder on your Desktop) .
+In a terminal window (called PowerShell in Windows) type:
   ```
   cd ~/Desktop/Code
   git clone https://github.com/hpgavin/multivarious